Prepared statements

 entry and gives it a unique name.
 The Parse

-message is renamed and sent to the server.
+message is then renamed and sent to the server.
 This way, multiple clients can send the same prepared

 statement through PgDog without causing "duplicate prepared statement"